 Overwintered common bagworm (Thyridopteryx ephemeraeformis) eggs are hatching in southwest Ohio.
+Look closely when inspecting plants.
 The 1st instar caterpillars are very small with their bags measuring around 1/8" in length.

 The tiny 1st instar bags are constructed with pieces of tan to reddish-brown sawdust-like frass (excrement) stuck to the outside of silk and look like "dunce caps."
 As the caterpillars mature, they begin weaving host plant debris into the silk which provides structural stability and helps to camouflage the caterpillar bag-abodes.